-- Award eligibility based upon expected family contribution, cost of attendance, enrollment and other resources.
+- Offer eligibility based upon expected family contribution, cost of attendance, enrollment and other resources.

 - Must be enrolled at least half-time.
-Award will be canceled if enrolled less than half-time.
+Offer will be canceled if enrolled less than half-time.

-- Award may be adjusted or canceled if there is a change to estimated family contribution, cost of attendance, enrollment, graduating in August or December or if you receive additional resources.
+- Offer may be adjusted or canceled if there is a change to estimated family contribution, cost of attendance, enrollment, graduating in August or December or if you receive additional resources.